 Deciding what level of cover you want

-The main types of cover include:
+The main types of cover you’ll get with worldwide travel insurance include:

-Cancellation: This covers the cost of cancelling your trip if you cannot travel due to an emergency.
+Medical expenses: This covers your medical bills if you’re ill or injured on holiday.
+It can also cover the cost of getting you home in an emergency, plus added accommodation and travel costs.
+Cancellation and curtailment: This covers the cost of cancelling your trip if you can’t travel due to an emergency.
 It also covers you if you have to cut your trip short, e.g. if a relative dies.
-Here is more about when cancellation cover will pay out.
+Here’s more about when cancellation cover will pay out.

 Delays: This covers extra expenses if your travel is delayed for more than 12 hours.
 For example, food, travel costs and accommodation.
 If your airline causes delays to your travel, you may also be able to claim compensation from them.

-If you have pre-existing medical problems
+Whether you have pre-existing medical problems

 The length of your trip

 Whether you want to include optional extras, e.g. cover for extreme sports.

 The cost of worldwide travel insurance varies between providers, so shop around and find the best deal.

 Some insurers will still offer you insurance if you have pre-existing medical conditions.
 You’ll pay more for your insurance policy if it covers these pre-existing medical conditions.

 Other insurers will still offer insurance, but they won’t cover you for claims linked to your pre-existing conditions.